bagder/http3-explained/en/quic-connections.md

 By taking advantage of the connection ID, connections can thus migrate between IP addresses and network interfaces in ways TCP never could.

+## Port numbers

+QUIC is modeled on top of UDP so there's a 16 bit port number field to use to differentiate incoming connection attempts with.

+## Version negotiation

+An QUIC connection request originating from a client will tell the server which QUIC protocol version it wants to speak, and the server will respond with a list of supported versions for the client to select from when going forward.